kaustubhgupta/PortfolioFy/README.md

     runs-on: ubuntu-latest
     steps:
         - uses: actions/checkout@v2
-        - uses: kaustubhgupta/PortfolioFy@v1.5 # If any new version is released, kindly specify that
+        - uses: kaustubhgupta/PortfolioFy@v2.0.1 # If any new version is released, kindly specify that or you can dierctly specify @main to avoid version confusion
           with:
             gh_token: ${{ secrets.TOKEN }} # Create a secret for access token and modify the name as you wish